OWASP/OdTM/guide/README.md

 * Lab2: Modeling of the cloud architectural threats
 * Lab3: Modeling of the compliance challenges of cloud systems
 * Lab4: Modeling of the privacy challenges of cloud systems
+* Lab5: Modeling of the IaaS clouds
+* Lab6: Modeling of the PaaS clouds
 * Instruction: [How to create ontology-driven threat models](instruction.md)

 ## For Knowledge Engineers